 9. Try not to remove toys or treats as punishment

 Try not to punish your child for the difficulties they have created in leaving the house.
 Their behaviour is communicating an anxiety or worry that they have and it is important that they always feel encouraged to share their feelings however they may choose to do it.
 In time they will learn how to better communicate them but it is a skill that takes a lifetime, as we all know!
 Read more about consequences here.

 Post pandemic the freedom and hugeness of the world around us is exaggerated; what would have felt completely normal in the past may now be exhausting and overwhelming.
-Remember that it will take time for us all to get over the last 2 years but do not worry, humans are resilient and it is only through experiencing these difficult moments that we learn to bounce back.
-Practice practice practice.
+Remember that it will take time for us all to get over the pandemic but do not worry, humans are resilient and it is only through experiencing these difficult moments that we learn to bounce back.
+Practise practise practise.